Crush (drink): History

-In 1911, Clayton J. Howel, president and founder of the Orange Crush Company, partnered with Neil C. Ward and incorporated the company.
+In 1911, Clayton J. Howel, president and founder of the Orange-Crush Company, partnered with Neil C. Ward and incorporated the company.
 Ward made the recipe for Orange Crush.
 Howel was not new to the soft drink business, having earlier introduced Howel's Orange Julep.
 Soft drinks of the time often carried the surname of the inventor along with the product name.
-Howel sold the rights to use his name in conjunction with his first brand; therefore, Ward was given the honours: Crush was first premiered as Ward's Orange Crush.
+Howel sold the rights to use his name in conjunction with his first brand; therefore, Ward was given the honors: Crush was first premiered as Ward's Orange-Crush.
 Originally, Orange Crush included orange pulp in the bottles, giving it a "fresh squeezed" illusion, even though the pulp was added rather than remaining from squeezed oranges.
 Pulp has not been in the bottles for decades.

 Crush was purchased by Procter & Gamble in 1980 (with the exception of the Canadian rights, which were purchased in 1984).
 Procter & Gamble only manufactured "bottler's base", which was a concentrate consisting of flavour and colour.
 One milliliter of bottler's base was combined with syrup and carbonated water to create a 12-ounce bottle of Crush.
 In 1989, Cadbury Schweppes acquired Crush USA from Procter & Gamble Co.
 Cadbury Schweppes spun off its United States beverage business as Dr Pepper Snapple Group (predecessor of Keurig Dr Pepper) in 2008.

 Bottles were originally ribbed, and were made of brown glass at one point.
+Initially, Orange Crush came in the ribbed or "Krinkly", clear glass bottle.
+The brown (amber) glass bottle was introduced in 1937, and is known as the "Krinkly Brown" bottle.
+The bottle design changed again in 1955, leaving the amber glass and "krinkles" behind.
+This bottle was called "the Big New Bottle" and was intended to give the product a larger and more "graceful" look.